 by Tony Smith (1912-1980)Singh Center For Nanotechnology, 3205 Walnut Street

-Tony Smith was a pioneer of minimalism best known for his abstract, modular sculptures.
-This hulking open cube of welded steel painted black can be walked through but also create a boxed-in feeling.
+Considered a pioneering figure of minimalism, Tony Smith is best known for his abstract, modular sculptures.
+This hulking open cube of welded steel, painted black, can be walked through but also create a boxed-in feeling.